rladies-got/03meet_visualisation_p2/README.md

 This repository stores the script, the data, and its description for the meetup on customising data visualisation in R with different tools, which is the second part of a two-meeting seriess devoted to visualisation packages and techniques in R.

-To download the zippend folder together with this description you can press the green button "Clone or download" above.
+To download the zipped folder together with this description you can press the green button "Clone or download" above.

 ## Speakers